mikebell/mikebell.io/content/cv.md

 ### Commitment to Open Source and Community

 I like to give back to open source communities whether that be in code contributions or speaking at conferences.
-I'm a confident public speaker and proud to have keynoted at DrupalCon Barcelona and spoken at PHPNW Conference, two of my bucket list items.
+I'm a confident public speaker and proud to have keynoted at DrupalCon Barcelona and spoken at PHPNW Conference.

 In the past I co-ran a Drupal user group in Manchester for many years and regularly ran hackdays for the community.

-I part administer a mental health support group on Slack for people within the tech community, I've also contributed to Geek Mental Health week including maintaining the website and running events.
+I part administered a mental health support group on Slack for people within the tech community, I've also contributed to Geek Mental Health week including maintaining the website and running events.

 ### Education